hcederna/notes-email/README.md

 #### `Learning Notes` Note

-Let's use the learning notes template included in the `notes-email-master` directory to create a `Learning Notes` note.
+Let's use the learning notes template included in the `notes-email` directory to create a `Learning Notes` note.

-1. On your desktop, open the `notes-email-master` directory.
+1. On your desktop, open the `notes-email` directory.
 2. Open the `templates/learning_notes_template.txt` file.
 3. Press `command + A` to highlight all the text.
 4. Press `command + C` to copy the highlighted text.